Engaging curious minds and inspiring Australia’s future.

 As the 2026 Australian of the Year, and the first professional astronaut to officially represent Australia, Katherine has brought her insights and knowledge to the space industry and communities across the country.

-Since March, with additional support from the National Australia Day Council, the Aussie astronaut has travelled along the country’s east coast meeting students, educators and industry leaders – promoting the breadth of the Australian space sector and how space connects to the Australian way of life.
+Since March, with additional support from the National Australia Day Council, the Aussie astronaut has travelled along the country’s east and west coast meeting students, educators and industry leaders – promoting the breadth of the Australian space sector and how space connects to the Australian way of life.

 From regional towns to major cities, Katherine's national program has demonstrated why space matters and encouraged young Australians to back themselves and consider STEM careers – helping build the next-generation workforce.